A Typical Airline Pilot Roster / Schedule

 Ever wondered what a typical pilot schedule looks like?
 We have some examples of both long and short haul rosters for you to look at…

-There is a common misconception amongst the general public that pilots fly a set route, but this is actually very rarely the case as we tend operate any route that the type of aircraft we are trained on is operated to by our airline.
+There is a common misconception amongst the general public that pilots fly a set route, but this is actually very rarely the case.
+Pilots typically operate any route that is flown by the specific aircraft type they are qualified to fly that is operated by the airline.
 This could be anywhere from a handful of destinations at a small airline to hundreds at a large one!
 For example, an airline like Ryanair or easyJet only operate one aircraft type, therefore their pilots could literally operate to hundreds of potential destinations.

-Wednesday: OFF day down route (in Las Vegas)
+Wednesday: OFF (day off down route in Las Vegas)

 Thursday: OFF day down route (in Las Vegas)

 The time you get off down route depends on how long the previous flight was, how long the next flight is and what the rotation of the aircraft is.
 For example, if the airline only operates two flights to the destination each week, you will probably get a bit more time off down route than if there were daily flights.

 STN – London Stansted